How NetWitness Investigate Works

 - Specific user roles and permissions are required for a user to conduct investigations and malware analysis in NetWitness.
 If you cannot see a view, the administrator may need to adjust the roles and permissions configured for you.

 The views are closely integrated to reduce the need to jump from one view to another.
 Each use case determines the starting point for your investigation; every situation is unique in terms of the types of information you are attempting to find.
 Many investigations start in one view, and end in a different view as you learn something and then need to follow that result to a different line of questioning.
 Experienced analysts frequently begin an investigation in the Navigate view or the Events view.
-Less experienced analysts can begin in the Dashboard, Respond view, or the Springboard (Version 11.5 and later), in which clickable incidents and alerts link to detailed information and analyses in the different views.
+Less experienced analysts can begin in the Dashboard, Respond view, or the Springboard, in which clickable incidents and alerts link to detailed information and analyses in the different views.

-Go to...
-Focus
+Go to... | Focus |

-Navigate view
+Navigate view |

-The Navigate view (Version 11.5 and earlier) works well for providing a high-level vantage point of what has been seen in your environment for a specific time range by showing meta keys and meta values for log, endpoint, and network events.
-After drilling into meta values, go to the Events view to see the raw event (See Filter Results in the Navigate View.)
+The Navigate view works well for providing a high-level vantage point of what has been seen in your environment for a specific time range by showing meta keys and meta values for log, endpoint, and network events.
+After drilling into meta values, go to the Events view to see the raw event (See Filter Results in the Navigate View.) |

-Events view
+Events view |

 The Events view (default Investigate view) is the workflow for analysts interacting with events, presenting different facets of the same data in adjacent panels.
-In Version 11.6, there is no need to go to the Navigate view to drill into meta values as the Filter Events Panel in the Events view provides this functionality.
+There is no need to go to the Navigate view to drill into meta values as the Filter Events Panel in the Events view provides this functionality.
+(See Refining the Results Set, Reconstructing and Analyzing Events, and Downloading and Acting Upon Results.) |

-Legacy Events view
+Legacy Events view |

 The Legacy Events view was the original workflow for looking at event details in Version 11.0 to 11.3.x.x.
 The Legacy Events is replaced by the 11.4 and later Events view and it is hidden unless the administrator enables it.
+(See Refining the Results Set, Reconstructing and Analyzing Events, and Downloading and Acting Upon Results.) |

-Hosts view
+Hosts view |

-The Hosts view option was moved to the main menu in Version 11.5.
 Hosts on which the NetWitness Endpoint agents are running are listed.
 For every host, you can view processes, drivers, DLLs, files (executables), services, anomalies, and autoruns that are running, and information related to logged-in users.
-(See the NetWitness Endpoint User Guide.)
+(See the NetWitness Endpoint User Guide.) |

-Files view
+Files view |

-The Files view option was moved to the main menu in Version 11.5.
 Unique files in your deployment, such as PE, Macho, and ELF, are listed.
 For each file, you can view details such as file name, reputation status, file status, risk score, signature, checksum, and others.
-(See the NetWitness Endpoint User Guide.)
+(See the NetWitness Endpoint User Guide.) |

-Malware Analysis view
+Malware Analysis view |

 If you are running a Malware Analysis appliance, you can scan files and see results of four types of analysis: network, static, community, and sandbox.
 If a file is malware, you can go to the Hosts view to see which hosts downloaded the file.
-(See the Malware Analysis User Guide.)
+(See the Malware Analysis User Guide.) |

-Users view
+Users view |

-The Users view (labeled as the Entities view in Version 11.4) was moved to the main menu in Version 11.5.
-It provides visibility into risky user behaviors across your enterprise using NetWitness UEBA.
+The Users view provides visibility into risky user behaviors across your enterprise using NetWitness UEBA.
 You can view a list of high-risk users and a summary of the top alerts for risky behavior for your environment, and then select a user or an alert and view details about the risky behavior, and a timeline during which the behaviors occurred.
 NetWitness Platform users assigned the Administrators or UEBA Analysts role have access to this view.
-(See the NetWitness UEBA User Guide.)
+(See the NetWitness UEBA User Guide.) |

 Focus on Metadata, Query, and Time